-Health Canada currently funds 25 pilot programs which use medical models of safer supply.
-The most common settings for prescribed safer supply are community health settings, such as community health centres and primary care clinics, and onsite pharmacies (Glegg et al., 2022).
-There are also unfunded programs and individual health care providers who prescribe safe supply.
-Unsanctioned buyer's club models are being explored, and preliminary results are very promising, showing reductions in overdoses, police interactions, hospitalizations, and experiences of violence.
+Health Canada currently funds 25 pilot programs which use prescribed alternatives.
+The most common settings for prescribed alternatives are community health settings, such as community health centres and primary care clinics, and onsite pharmacies (Glegg et al., 2022).
+There are also unfunded programs and individual health care providers who prescribe alternatives.

+Unsanctioned buyer's club models are being explored, and preliminary results are very promising (Drug User Liberation front, 2023; Kalicum et al., 2024), showing reductions in overdoses, police interactions, hospitalizations, and experiences of violence.
+A study in Alberta and Saskatchewan found that a majority of respondents supported provincial government efforts to expand prescribed alternatives (Morris et al., 2023).

-Who can access prescribed safer supply?
+Who can access prescribed alternatives?

 Around 5% of adults around the world use illegal drugs, and nearly 90% of them are occasional or recreational users (Schlag, 2020).
-Anyone who uses opioids procured from the illegal drug supply - either recreationally or routinely - needs access to a safer supply.
-At this time, safer supply is only accessible through medicalized programs (i.e., "prescribed safer supply") due to the current legislative and regulatory context in Canada.
+Anyone who uses substances procured from the illegal drug supply - either recreationally or routinely - needs access to a safer supply.
+At this time, safer supply is only accessible through medicalized programs (i.e., "prescribed alternatives") due to the current legislative and regulatory context in Canada.

-However, prescribed safer supply programs have very limited capacity.
-One program estimated 6000 people in their region would benefit from prescribed safer supply, but they are only able to serve 300 people (McMurchy & Palmer, 2022).
-Prescribed safer supply programs currently prioritise those who are at the highest risk of death from overdose (Young et al., 2022), who are experiencing serious medical complications from their drug use (Gomes, Kolla, McCormack et al., 2022; Haines, Tefoglou, & O'Byrne, 2022; McMurchy & Palmer, 2022; Selfridge et al., 2020), and who are marginalized from health care services, including traditional opioid agonist therapies (ESCODI, 2022).
+However, prescribed alternatives programs have very limited capacity.
+One program estimated 6000 people in their region would benefit from prescribed alternatives, but they are only able to serve 300 people (McMurchy & Palmer, 2022).
+Prescribed alternatives programs currently prioritise those who are at the highest risk of death from overdose (Young et al., 2022), who are experiencing serious medical complications from their drug use (Gomes, Kolla, McCormack et al., 2022; Haines, Tefoglou, & O'Byrne, 2022; McMurchy & Palmer, 2022; Selfridge et al., 2020), and who are marginalized from health care services, including traditional opioid agonist therapies (ESCODI, 2022).